 "Traditional" role-play games (generally speaking the ones with a Dungeon Master) vs. the new "Narrativist" movement.
 Don't dare to say that "Everybody should choose the way of playing he likes the most".
 You have been warned.

 In the Warhammer 40,000 fandom, this may apply to the two missing Primarchs or to whether or not the Emperor is really all that great.
-Most of the newer Codexes (particularly the Blood Angels, Grey Knights, Space Marines) and anything about Matt Ward have been causing a lot of cries of "HERESY!"
-Necrons, surprisingly enough, less so.
+Also, Most of the newer Codexes (particularly the Blood Angels, Grey Knights, Space Marines), Necrons, anything about Matt Ward and changes by Games Workshop in 40k canon have been causing a lot of cries of "HERESY!"
 May the God-Emperor help you if you ever mention female Space Marines.

 Character Alignment.
 Applies to alignment of given characters, what alignment system to use, and how to use it.